Gypsy horse

-From about 1850, travelling people in the British Isles began to use a distinct type of horse to pull their vardos, the caravans in which they had just begun to live and travel.
+From about 1850, travelling people in the British Isles began to use this horse to pull their caravans called vardos.
 The color and look of the breed were refined in the years after the Second World War.
 Horses of this type were first exported to the United States in 1996.

 Characteristics

 The Gypsy horse is usually, but not always, piebald.
 It may also be skewbald or any solid colour; a solid-coloured horse with white splashing on the underbelly is called "blagdon" or "splashed".
 There is no coat colour requirement in the breed standard of the Irish Cob Society, Gypsy Cob Register, Gypsy Vanner Horse Society, Gypsy Horse Registry of America, or Australasian Gypsy Horse Society.
 Since the horse originates in the British Isles, British colour names may be used in registration in the United States.